schnipz/deck.leap.js/README.md

 ============
 An extension for [deck.js][] that adds the ability to navigate slides using the Leap Motion interface device.

+You can play with a demo of the extension [here](http://schnipz.github.com/leap-motion-demos/deck.js/index.html).

 Requirements
 ------------